Are there really 12 Days of Christmas?

 In the United States, the Epiphany is transferred to the first Sunday after January 1, which falls somewhere between January 2 and January 8.
 (It is not commemorated as its own holy day of obligation, but remember that every Sunday is a holy day of obligation!

-The means that the Baptism of the Lord will be celebrated on Monday, January 8, 2018, ending the Christmas season.
+This means that the Baptism of the Lord will be celebrated on Sunday, January 9, 2022, ending the Christmas season.

 So, maybe the better question is - how long will you leave your Christmas tree, decorations and lights up?